niallct/lavender-chain/cwcc-indoor.md

 ## List of materials
 * stumps, bails, bats
 * balls -- several types, try a few out
-* tape for marking the floor
+* possibly tape for marking the floor
-* measuring tape
 * scoresheets and pens